Beyond Shakespeare Exploring Sessions

 9. Internet – if you have good broadband, you can keep your video feed on – but if you have connectivity issues switch to audio only.
 If you are dropping out we may have to ask another reader to step in, sorry in advance if that happens.

-10. Recording – this will be shared, possibly as a video on YouTube or as audio.
+10. Recording – this will be shared as a video on YouTube, and maybe upcycled later as audio on the podcast.
 It’s vital for the future of the performance of these plays that others can learn from our fuck ups, triumphs, and utter confusions.
 The productions that follow us will be better for the work we do.

 See you sometime this week.
 Stay healthy and keep in touch if there’s anything you need.